NonNon-Works/nonnon-sheet-docs/EN/custom-cell-usage.md

     visible: true
 ---

-# How to use custom cells
+# Using Custom Cells

-You can customize the cell UI by adding specific attributes to fields.\
+You can customize a field's cell UI by applying specific attributes.\
+For example, applying the `Slider` attribute to a `float` field changes its cell UI to a slider.
 For example, adding the Slider attribute to a float type field will change the cell UI to a slider.

 {% columns %}